andygock/glcd/README.md

 	GLCD_DEVICE_LPX11UXX
 	GLCD_DEVICE_AVR8
 	GLCD_DEVICE_STM32F0XX
+	GLCD_DEVICE_PIC24H

 Pick LCD controller type (pick one only):

 	GLCD_CONTROLLER_PCD8544
 	GLCD_CONTROLLER_ST7565R
 	GLCD_CONTROLLER_NT75451

+For ST7565P controllers, treat as ST7565R.
+For most if not all parts here, they behave the same way.

 If using a parallel interface LCD (e.g NT75451 on NGX BlueBoard):